Gene Hackman as Jimmy “Popeye” Doyle, gruff NYPD narcotics detective

 - Dark brown wool knee-length single-breasted topcoat with slim notch lapels, 3-button front, flapped hip pockets, half-cuffed 1-button sleeves, and single rear vent

-- Gray herringbone wool scarf with frayed edges
+- Blue-gray herringbone wool scarf with frayed edges

 - Timex analog wristwatch with white dial on expanding gold bracelet